ranjeetsohanpal/ranjeetsohanpal/README.md

 ## Hi there 👋

-I am majoring in B.Tech Electrical Engineering at IIT Ropar,India.
+I have graduated in B.Tech Electrical Engineering at IIT Ropar,India in May, 2025.
 I am looking for work in Data Science and Machine Learning and will be more than happy to contribute.

 ## 🛠️ **Tech Stack & Skills**